309thEDDGE/conda-vendor/README.md

 For more information see the documentation for [`conda-lock`](https://github.com/conda-incubator/conda-lock).

-`conda-vendor` now includes a convenience command `virtual-packages` that will create an appropriately formatted virtual package spec for the system that conda vendor is running on.
+In order to assist with a correct choice of *virtual packages*, `conda-vendor` now includes a convenience command `virtual-packages` that will create an appropriately formatted virtual package spec for the system that conda vendor is running on.
 ```bash
 $ conda-vendor virtual-packages